 The Privacy Office (University Secretariat) is responsible for ensuring organizational compliance with relevant legislation, acting as a source of advice, guidance, and policy direction to ensure McMaster complies with the Freedom of Information and Protection of Privacy Act (FIPPA), the Canadian Anti-Spam Legislation (CASL), and other relevant legislation.

 Staff are working remotely and may be contacted via email.
-Staff will be responding to email on a priority basis between 8:30 am and 4:30 pm and will reply to emails as soon as possible.
+Staff will be responding to email on a priority basis, Monday to Friday, between 8:30 am and 4:30 pm and will reply to emails as soon as possible.
 Mail will be received intermittently during the physical closure of the office.
+During the holidays, the Privacy Office will be closed on December 24th this year and reopen on January 3rd, 2022.

 What's new in the Privacy Community?